jacques-lauzeral/odp/docs/Storage-Model.md

 - `SATISFIES -> OperationalRequirement` (to Item, not ItemVersion)
 - `SUPERSEDS -> OperationalRequirement` (to Item, not ItemVersion)
 - `REFERENCES {note} -> Document` (relationship carries optional note property for context like section numbers)
-- `DEPENDS_ON -> OperationalChangeVersion` (to ItemVersion, not Item - version-to-version dependencies)
+- `DEPENDS_ON -> OperationalChange` (to Item, not ItemVersion - follows latest version automatically)

 ### 3.3 OperationalChangeMilestone
 **Properties:**